 - September 2020: Background report released

-- Late 2020/early 2021: Drafting land use study and additional community engagement
+- Early 2021: Draft land use study and additional community engagement

-Learn more about the project by reading the background report and viewing the presentation.
+Learn more about the project by reading the background report.
 These materials outline the history of the area and its current development including opportunities and challenges for future planning in the area.

 For more information

 Planning, Building, Engineering and Environment